AstraBert/hophop-science/_posts/2024-08-04-Attention-and-open-source-is-all-you-need.md

 ---
 layout: post
-title: Attention is all you need - and open source!"
+title: "Attention and open source is all you need"
 tags: [AI, LLMs, Open-source]
 comments: false
 ---

-# Attention is all you need - and open source!
+# Attention is all you need - and open source

 ## A topic of great impact